apnadkarni/blt/man/BLT.rst

 **blt::htext**
   A simple hypertext widget.
 Combines text and Tk widgets into a single scroll-able window.
-Tcl commands can be embedded into text, which are invoked as the text is parsed.
+TCL commands can be embedded into text, which are invoked as the text is parsed.
 In addition, Tk widgets can be appended to the window at the current point in the text.  **blt::htext** can be also used to create scrolled windows of Tk widgets.